devopsdays/devopsdays-theme/README.md

 ```

 ## Improved Organizer List Page
  New elements are available via the `list_organizers` shortcode.
-These include a bio, a photo, and Facebook, Linkedin, and website links (in addition to the existing Twitter links).
+These include a bio, a photo, and Facebook, Linkedin, GitHub, and website links (in addition to the existing Twitter links).
 Example usage:
  ```
  team_members:
   - name: "George Michael Bluth"
     employer: "Fakeblock"
     website: "http://www.fakebook.com"
     image: "george-michael-bluth.jpg"
+    github: "fakeblock"
+    twitter: "thegeorgemichaelbluth"
     bio: "At high school, George Michael is hardly known by any other students but gets good grades.
 He is paid to tutor Maeby, but instead, she plagiarizes from him.
 He briefly develops a crush on his teacher Beth Baerly because she paid attention to him. (\"Shock and Aww\") He lost the student council election, receiving only 3% of the votes. (\"The Immaculate Election\")<p>
     George Michael's good grades continue through college.
 To get into Julliard, George Michael develops a fake woodblock app with his roommate P-Hound called [Fakeblock](http://arresteddevelopment.wikia.com/wiki/Fakeblock).
 One small lie causes the app to get blown out of proportion by Maeby who thinks it is privacy software."
 ```